dvillaj/confluent-kubernetes-examples/security/internal_external-tls_mtls_confluent-rbac/README.md

 Create an Ingress resource that includes a collection of rules that the Ingress controller uses to route the inbound traffic to each Confluent Platform component.
 These will point to the bootstrap services created above.

-In the resource file, `$TUTORIAL_HOME/ingress-service-hostbased.yaml`, replace `mydomain.com` with the value of your external domain.
+In the resource file, `$TUTORIAL_HOME/ingress-service-hostbased.yaml`, replace `aksdomain.xyz` with the value of your external domain.

 ```